Welcome to Highwoods Community Primary School Reception class

 We do lots of different activities, we might look at the country on Google Earth to see where it is in relation to our school.
 We will also try some food from that country and learn to say ‘hello’ in their native language.
 We also consider the differences between ourselves and children/schools in the country and look at different pictures to see what we can observe.
 We might listen to some traditional music from that country, look at famous art or artists and have a go at making our own art in that style.

-Children particularly enjoy playing African drums and learning the song ‘frere jacques’.
+Children particularly enjoy playing African drums, learning about Chinese New Year and learning the song ‘frere jacques’.

 In addition, children have plenty of opportunities to develop their understanding of the people, communities, natural world and technology around them.

-At Highwoods we work on both our fine motor skills, needed for writing, and our gross motor skills, that help us play safely together.
+At Highwoods we work on both our fine motor skills, those needed for writing, and our gross motor skills, that help us play safely together.

 We have PE lessons once a week and also enjoy additional blocks of Yoga and Forest school.